raraseka/freecodecamp-projects/Event Hub/README.md

-Make web page using sematic HTML
+Make web page with sematic HTML like header, nav, article